nuxeo-sandbox/nuxeo-kibana-demo/README.md

 # About Nuxeo Kibana For Demos

-This repository contains configuration files and installation scripts to set up a Kibana server on an AWS Nuxeo demo instance
+This repository contains configuration files and installation scripts to set up a Kibana server on an AWS Nuxeo demo instance.

 Note: starting with version 6.3, Kibana includes X-Pack by default whereas the embdedded ElasticSearch server that Nuxeo uses does not.
 So this project now installs the "oss" version of Kibana, which doesn't include X-Pack.